Academic Policies and Procedures

 The University of Texas at Austin Dell Medical School curriculum encompasses four weeks of required selectives during the MS2 year; these four weeks of selectives must be taken in-house at the Dell Medical School.

-The Dell Medical School curriculum also encompasses sixteen weeks of required electives that must be taken during the MS3 or MS4 years.
+The Dell Medical School curriculum also encompasses 16 weeks of required electives that must be taken during the MS3 or MS4 years.
 At least eight of these elective weeks must be completed at the Dell Medical School.
 No more than eight weeks of required electives may be taken elsewhere.
 Students are strongly encouraged to consult with faculty and their academic advisors and use electives to both explore potential career choices and to broaden their medical expertise.
-The student’s academic advisor, or his or her designee, must approve a student’s electives prior to beginning the experience.
+The student’s academic adviser, or his or her designee, must approve a student’s electives prior to beginning the experience.

 Additionally, all off-campus elective rotations must be approved by the Office of Student Affairs at least one month before the off-campus elective rotation or course begins.
 Credit will not be given for any off-campus elective rotation or course that has not been approved in advance.